-We might worry that Aristotle compromises his own case for teleology by claiming that living things can be generated by automatic processes.48 But in my view, this is not a problem, because even automatic processes of generation can give rise to functionally coherent sources that yield effects whose regularity or organizational specificity could not reliably be achieved by the automatic processes that generated the system.
+We might worry that Aristotle compromises his own case for teleology by claiming that living things can be generated by automatic processes.48 But in my view, this is a strength, since teleology is not opposed to material flux.
+Automatic processes can give rise to functionally coherent systems, whose effects have a regularity or organizational specificity that could not reliably be achieved by the automatic processes that generated them.
 Now, the creations of automatic generation are irregular and tend to be rudimentary because the processes only accidentally converge to produce such a form and source of change.
-By contrast, a seed organizes material processes to converge in a way that produces the form and source.
+By contrast, a seed is a system that organizes material processes to converge in a way that produces the form and source.
 But both accident and seed can lead to this form and source, that is, to a telos.
 Aristotle’s teleology cannot, therefore, be reduced to a claim that there is a program which is intrinsic to seeds; its argument instead is that the result of any type of generation is a coherent, complete form of activity, a change-organizing complex.
-Aristotle does not save teleology from materialism by positing a material element that affects genetic development in a certain way; instead, he secures teleology by showing how composition can lead to the emergence of a source of change, which he calls a telos and a being.
+Aristotle also does not save teleology from materialism by positing a material element that affects genetic development in a certain way; instead, he secures teleology by showing how composition can lead to the emergence of a source of change, which he calls a telos and a being.
 Therefore, Aristotle’s teleology is compatible with a robust role for automatic material processes, and incompatible with a reductivist view of material processes.

 A core problem with the views of teleology adumbrated by Gotthelf is that (apart from the Regulative/Pragmatic view) they largely accept the modern claim that causes preexist their effects.
 They are concerned to show the existence of a form or program in the seed, then work out how it determines the developmental process.
 But if I am right, Aristotle does not view the genetic process as prospectively determined, but as constituted retrospectively.